Asia, Culture

 Okja (2017)

-Also directed and written by Bong Joon-ho, ‘Okja’ is another South Korean film that I’ve only recently watched.
-Although it had been released on Netflix in 2017, it had somehow escaped my attention.
-Like ‘Snowpiercer’, it features a cast of both South Korean and Hollywood actors, including (again) Tilda Swindon and Jake Gyllenhaal.
-The similarities do not end here; at the core of both films are environmental issues.
-Yet, both stories are about human relationships and interactions.
-‘Okja’ tells the story of a South Korean girl who goes into great depths to save Okja, her beloved ‘super pig’, a massive genetically modified animal.
+Also written and directed by Bong Joon-ho, Okja is another South Korean film I’ve only recently discovered.
+Although it was released on Netflix in 2017, it somehow escaped my attention until now.
+Like Snowpiercer, it features a cast of both South Korean and Hollywood actors, including (once again) Tilda Swinton and Jake Gyllenhaal.
+The similarities do not end there: at the core of both films are pressing environmental issues.
+Yet, each story is ultimately about human relationships and interactions.
+Okja follows a young South Korean girl who goes to extraordinary lengths to save Okja, her beloved “super pig”—a massive, genetically modified animal.

 Parasite (2019)

-Back to ‘Parasite’ and to the present, this is the first film by Bong Joon-ho I’ve watched, a couple of days after the 92nd Academy Award ceremony.
-The Oscar-winning film tells the story of a poor South Korean family who tricks a wealthy family to employ them in various posts.
+Returning to Parasite and to the present, this is the first film by Bong Joon-ho that I have watched, just a couple of days after the 92nd Academy Awards.
+The Oscar-winning film tells the story of a poor South Korean family who cunningly infiltrates a wealthy household by securing employment for each of its members in various positions.
+Beyond its darkly comic plot, Parasite is a sharp social commentary on class disparity, privilege, and the invisible barriers that divide society, making it as thought-provoking as it is entertaining.

 If you’ve enjoyed this cinematic journey to South Korea, then check out the London Korean Film Festival, due to take place in November 2020.
 The exact dates are yet to be announced.
 Meanwhile, check out their website for year-round film events.